 Events are and will continue to be organized covering the core topic of the project and involving the major experts and institutions in the field of atmospheric inverse modelling and data assimilation, remote sensing, environmental monitoring and observation, terrestrial ecosystem modelling.
 Special attention will be paid to national inventory compilers.
 At the initial stage of the project, an introductory webinar on the status and potentials of top-down monitoring systems was organised.
 Due to its large success AVENGERS, EYE-CLIMA and PARIS agreed to organise now a cross-project webinar series (as outlined above) instead of the originally planned one other AVENGERS webinar.
-Topics for the webinars have already been discussed and agreed upon with EYE-CLIMA and PARIS:

-- The process of collaboration between atmospheric scientists and national inventory agencies using the example of UK and C - Process-based modelling of land surface greenhouse gas fluxes emissions (LPJ-GUESS/ORCHIDEE as an example)
+Topics and timing for the upcoming webinars have already been discussed and agreed upon with EYE-CLIMA and PARIS:

-- Satellite remote sensing of CO2 and CH4, mapping of point sources - Satellite remote sensing of land biosphere and mapping terrestrial biomass
+- Autumn 2024: The process of collaboration between atmospheric scientists and national inventory agencies using the example of UK and C - Spring 2025: Process-based modelling of land surface greenhouse gas fluxes emissions (LPJ-GUESS/ORCHIDEE as an example) - Autumn 2025: Satellite remote sensing of CO2 and CH4, mapping of point sources